Essential Guide to Berlin

 Pergamon Museum

-contains several fantastic artifacts, including the huge Altar of Zeus.
+Berlin's famous museum that contains several fantastic artefacts, including the huge Altar of Zeus.
+You can read our full Berlin museum guide here.

 Berlin Philharmonic

-eatures some of the best classical music to be had in Germany.
+World-class orchestra featuring some of the best classical music in Germany.
+Many of the greatest classical composers were German.

 Deutsches Historisches Museum